mikegcoleman/workshop/readme.md

     ***Note:** You will use this IP in the next section*

-###2.2 - Create the web front end instance
+### 2.2 - Create the web front end instance
 Next you are going to create our web front end instance.
-The front end instance will use the Lightsail NodeJS blueprint along with the application code.
+The front end instance will use the Lightsail Node.js blueprint along with the application code.
 Additionally it will use a process manager, PM2, to ensure that our application starts up when the instance boots.

 Check out the [PM2 website](http://pm2.keymetrics.io/) to learn more about this tool.

-1) From the Lightsail console click `Create`
+1) From the Lightsail home page click `Create Instance`

-2) Under `Blueprint` choose `NodeJS`
+2) Under `Select a blueprint` choose `Node.js`

-3) Click `+Add Launch Script` and paste in the script below
+3) Click `+Add launch script` and paste in the script below

         #!/bin/bash